KKUPC/CliNaP-M_April2022/5_data_analysis/5_data_analysis_README.md

 ## Additional materials <a name="extra"></a>
 Besides MetaboAnalyst, another choice for chemometrics analysis that we could employ for metabolome data analysis is SIMCA.
 SIMCA is the multivariate data analysis software developed by Umetrics.
-The software provides different features include:
+The software provides different features including:
 - Plot the spectra and conduct multivariate models (PCA, PLS, OPLS)
 - Filter data with appropriate tools
 - Compare and validate model results